Director Hiroshi Takahagi

 After leaving the company in 1989, he was involved in the management of the Japan Festival 1991 in the UK, the Tokyo Theater Fair, and the Tokyo International Arts Festival.

-After working as manager of the Panasonic Globe Theatre, director of the Setagaya Public Theater production department, and deputy director of the Tokyo Metropolitan Theater in April 2008, he assumed the position of director of the Setagaya Public Theater.
+After serving as manager of Panasonic Globe Theater, production manager of Setagaya Public Theater, and deputy director of Tokyo Metropolitan Theater, he was appointed director of Setagaya Public Theater in 2021.

-From 2000 to 2002, he was a visiting professor at the University of Tokyo Graduate School of Cultural Resources Studies, a part-time lecturer at Nihon University College of Art, Department of Drama from 2008, and a managing director of the Japan Association of Public Cultural Facilities from 2021.
+From 2000 to 2002, he was a visiting professor at the Graduate School of Cultural Resources, the University of Tokyo.
+From 2021, he was a visiting professor at Tama Art University.
+From 2008, he was a part-time lecturer at the Department of Drama, Nihon University College of Art.
+From 2021, he was the executive director of the National Association of Public Cultural Facilities.

 "Boku to Engeki to Yume no Yuminsha" Nihon Keizai Shimbun Publisher 2009.